-CAMPUS POLICE DEPARTMENT
+STOCKTON POLICE DEPARTMENT

-If the complainant wishes to pursue a criminal investigation, a Campus Police Investigator will follow the investigative protocols established by the Atlantic County Prosecutors' Office.
-As per the Prosecutors' Policy Manual, policy 19.1.2, the police shall immediately call the Atlantic County Women's Shelter and request activation of the Sexual Assault Response Team (SART).
-The Campus Police Investigator shall work with the complainant, SART and, when applicable, with the Prosecutor's Investigator to thoroughly investigate the crime and identify the suspect.
-It is also important to preserve evidence that could potentially assist with the investigation.
-The Campus Police Investigator will work cooperatively with the Prosecutor's personnel and appropriate University entities to ensure that Stockton University is fulfilling its Title IX requirements.
+If the Complainant wishes to pursue a criminal investigation, a Campus Police Investigator will follow the investigative protocols established by the Atlantic County Prosecutors' Office.
+As per the Prosecutors' Policy Manual, policy 19.1.2, the police shall immediately call to the Atlantic County Women's Shelter and request activation of the Sexual Assault Response Team (SART).
+The Campus Police Investigator shall work with the Complainant, SART and, when applicable, with the Prosecutor's Investigator to thoroughly investigate the crime and identify the suspect.
+The Campus Police Investigator will work cooperatively with the Prosecutor's personnel to ensure that Stockton University is fulfilling its Title IX requirements.

-Please reference the New Jersey Statues -Title 2C Section 14 for a better understanding of the statues pertaining to sexual assault and sexual violence.
-It is important to note that the criminal justice system may use different definitions, procedures, and burden of proof than the University when handling similar violations.
+Please reference the New Jersey Statues -Title 2C:14 for a better understanding of the statutes pertaining to sexual assault and sexual violence.
+It is important to note that the criminal justice system may use different definitions, procedures and burden of proof than the University when handling similar violations.

-OFFICE FOR INSTITUTIONAL DIVERSITY AND EQUITY
+OFFICE FOR INSTITUTIONAL DIVERSITY & EQUITY